• Skip to primary navigation

 Start by taking ¼ to 1 teaspoon of matcha powder and sifting it through a fine mesh strainer.
 This step will help break up any clumps and create a smooth texture.

-If you don’t have a temperature control kettle, you can boil your hot water and then transfer 60ml to a cold cup.
+If you don’t have a temperature control kettle, boil your hot water and then transfer 60ml to a cold cup.
 Leave this for about 1 minute, and the temperature should drop from 100°C to 80°C.

 If you leave the water to cool for too long, this is okay too.
 A lower temperature won’t bring out the full flavour of Japanese green tea, but it definitely won’t be bitter.